Blog Driver’s Licence Renewal in Ontario

 Is it time to renew your Ontario driver’s licence?
 Not sure how or when you need to do it?
 We have you covered.

 Provincially, Ontario has the highest number of motor vehicles registered at 8.7 million!
 That’s a lot of licences; every driver must renew their licence by the expiry date.
 It’s part of the process of owning a vehicle.
-Here we’ll provide you with everything you need to know about renewing your Ontario driver's licence.
+Here, we’ll provide everything you need to know about renewing your Ontario driver's licence.

 What you need to know about the ServiceOntario driver’s licence renewal process

-• You have to renew in person if you’re licence has expired or has been suspended or cancelled for more than 12 months
+• You must renew in person if your licence has been suspended, expired, or cancelled for more than 12 months.

 What do you need to renew your Ontario driver’s licence?